 In previous versions of Windows this might have required a full reinstall or at least some messing around.
 Fortunately thanks to the way in which Windows 7 was designed it is possible to resolve a reboot loop in a relatively short space of time.

 Have you ever encountered an infinite reboot loop?

 You would probably recall if you have.
-It is instantly recognisable by the failure of Windows to correctly load up after switching on your PC or laptop.
+It is instantly recognizable by the failure of Windows to correctly load up after switching on your PC or laptop.
 Instead, the computer will reach a certain stage before the logon screen only to then reset back to the boot screen, at which point it will attempt to load Windows again, becoming caught in the loop (although in some cases it might successfully boot) again and again.

 The error occurs because of a problem with the Windows 7 system registry.
-Unfortunately without booting into Windows the registry cannot be fixed, leaving the operating system unreachable.
+Unfortunately, without booting into Windows the registry cannot be fixed, leaving the operating system unreachable.

 It’s a Catch 22 situation.